felipecosta09/Deep-Security-Smart-Check-Scan-Action/README.md

 You can find the original code on: https://github.com/deep-security/smartcheck-scan-action

-For scanning your images as part of your CI pipeline using [Deep Security Smart Check][].

 [deep security smart check]: https://www.trendmicro.com/smartcheck

 This tool is used by the Deep Security Smart Check plugin for Jenkins and can